infinitered/reactotron/docs/plugin-redux.md

 #### isActionImportant

-`isActionImportant` is a function which receives and action and returns a boolean.
+`isActionImportant` is a function which receives an action and returns a boolean.
-`true` will be cause the action to show up in the Reactotron app with a highlight.
+`true` will cause the action to show up in the Reactotron app with a highlight.

 ```js
 reactotronRedux({